oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 language specific translation is used.
 ]

-If no language specific translation has been recorded, the test MUST be skipped and output an information to the user that no translation for product description is known.
+If no language specific translation has been recorded, the test SHALL be skipped and output an information to the user that no translation for product description is known.